cookie, icing and frosting recipes

 Cream butter and sugar.
 Add egg and blend well.
 Add extracts and blend.
 Mix flour and salt and gradually add.
 Cover dough with plastic wrap (I usually put mine in a gallon size Ziploc bag) and chill dough for about 2 hours.
 Don’t skip this.
 You must chill the dough.
-Working with about 1/3 of the batch at a time, briefly knead the chilled dough and roll about 1/8 inch to 1/4 inch thick.
-Cookies on a stick may need to be rolled out 3/8 inch thick.
+Working with about 1/3 of the batch at a time, briefly knead the chilled dough and roll about 1/4 inch thick.
+Cookies on a stick are rolled out 3/8 inch thick.
 Cut out shapes.
 Insert a lollipop stick about half way into the cookie, if using.
 Bake cookies on parchment paper-lined baking trays at 375 for 12-14 minutes.
 Thicker cookies may need up to 20 minutes.
 Just watch for edges that are nicely golden.

-Note: You can also freeze dough.
+MAKE AHEAD Notes: You can also freeze dough.
 After mixing, put dough in a gallon size Freezer ziploc bag (or wrap well) and freeze.
 Thaw overnight or for at least a few hours in the refrigerator in the ziploc bag.
 If too chilled to handle, let sit at room temperature for about 1/2 hour to 1 hour until it’s workable.
 Chilled is good, though, don’t let it get too mushy.
+To freeze cookies that have been cut-out and decorated, let the cookies dry overnight.
+Package in freezer-safe ziplocs in a single later and freeze.
+To thaw, remove from the freezer but keep in the ziplocs.
+Let the cookies thaw totally before removing from the ziplocs.

 Chocolate Rolled Cookies